0x00000010/gogos-dna-registry/README.md

 If the COMP_USE_LEDGER value is set to 0 (e.g. non-mainnet deployments like ghostnet) will use whatever the `COMP_ADMIN_KEY` value in the env file is when originating.
 You can get this value from a testnet wallet faucet file.

-If the COMP_USE_LEDGER value is set to 1 then this key is ignored during orignation and you will need to check your connected ledger and approve each transaction there.
-You must make sure the COMP_ADMIN wallet address matches the ledger, and the correct COMP_LEDGER_PATH is set in your env file (default wallet for Tezos on ledger is `44'/1729'/0'/0` and subsequent wallets created in ledger live are `44'/1729'/1'/0` then `44'/1729'/2'/0` etc)
+If the COMP_USE_LEDGER value is set to 1 then this key is ignored during origination and you will need to check your connected ledger and approve each transaction there.
+You must make sure the `COMP_ADMIN` wallet address matches the ledger, and the correct `COMP_LEDGER_PATH` is set in your env file (default wallet for Tezos on ledger is `44'/1729'/0'/0` and subsequent wallets created in ledger live are `44'/1729'/1'/0` then `44'/1729'/2'/0` etc)

 All `mainnet` deployments should happen through a ledger hardware wallet only.